eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

    Also set `launchMode="singleTask"` for this activity.

-   Then your MainActivity use the `EudiWallet.openId4vpManager` property to get the `OpenId4VpManager` object and use it to initiate the transfer, as shown in the example
-   below:
+   To receive events for the Openid4VP transfer process, you must attach a `TransferEvent.Listener`, as in the following example:

    ```kotlin
    import android.content.Intent